influxdata/flux/docs/SPEC.md

 ### System built-ins

 When a built-in value is not expressible in Flux its value may be defined by the hosting environment.
-All such values must have a corresponding "builtin" statement to declare the existence and type of the built-in value.
+All such values must have a corresponding builtin statement to declare the existence and type of the built-in value.

     BuiltinStatement = "builtin" identifer ":" TypeExpression